spantaleev/sijax-python/docs/how_to_setup.rst

     # Sijax uses POST data to pass information around
     sijax_instance.set_data(POST_DATA)

-    # The URL where requests coming from this page should be sent to
+    # The URL where requests originating from this page should be sent to
-    # Most commonly, this is the URL of the current page..
+    # Most commonly, this is the URL of the current page.
-    # Use your framework's functionality to determine what it is
+    # Use your framework's functionality to determine what it is.
     sijax_instance.set_request_uri(current_page_url)

     # Make the sijax_instance object available globally (or a proxy to it),